ahnsb5117/ahnsb5117/README.md

 I'm Simon (he/him), a statistics student with scraping, sampling, and survey research experience.
-I'm currently at Reed College working on a Bachelor's in Economics.
+Graduated from Reed College with a BA in Economics.

+I'm currently working at ERCOT as a load forecasting analyst doing time series electric long-term load modeling using linear regression and neural net.

 🦆 Research

-My research interest is in data mining and data modeling.
+My research interest is in time series forecasting and data mining.

 <!--
 **ahnsb5117/ahnsb5117** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.